-More than a transfer of knowledge, to teach is to push limits — to guide students in exploring the world with their minds, their heart, and their hands.
+More than a transfer of knowledge, to teach is to push limits — to guide students in exploring the world with their minds, their hearts, and their hands.
 Our faculty of experts makes this possible.

 With Fulbright scholars and recognized thought leaders among its ranks, our faculty has reason to be proud.
 But at Green Mountain College, professors are more than subject matter experts.
 Thanks to low student-teacher ratios, small class sizes, and a focus on interactive learning, they become your mentors, sometimes for life.
 They get to know you, they work and socialize with you — they even present at conferences and coauthor papers with you.